sting0312/teamfireescape/README.md

 # Instructions for Use:

 1. The data of interest should be downloaded from the sources mentioned above in CSV format.
 Save these in a folder called "Resources" within your working directory.
-2. Import the data in to Pandas Dataframes using 'pd.read_csv'
+2. Import the data in to Pandas Dataframes using `pd.read_csv`
 3.